tsgates/arch-wiki-markdown/wiki/JFS_Filesystem.md

 There are several concepts that can be implemented with a JFS filesystem to boost its performance:

--   periodic defragmentation of the file system
+-   Periodic defragmentation of the file system.
--   using the deadline I/O scheduler
+-   Using the deadline I/O scheduler.
--   utilizing an external journal
+-   Utilizing an external journal.
--   attaching the noatime attribute the the file system in /etc/fstab
+-   Attaching the noatime attribute the the file system in /etc/fstab.

 > Defragmenting JFS